sonata-project/SonataAdminBundle/Resources/doc/reference/architecture.rst

 Project, which is truly a great project.
 More information can be found at the `Django Project Website`_.

-If you followed the instructions on the :doc:`getting_started` page, you should by now have an ``Admin`` class and an ``Admin`` service.
+If you followed the instructions on the :doc:`../getting_started/creating_an_admin` page, you should by now have an ``Admin`` class and an ``Admin`` service.
 In this chapter, we'll discuss more in depth how it works.